gvwilson/thirdbit/_posts/2008/2008-04-11-feature-list.md

 </li>
 	<li>Requirements management.
 <ul>
-	<li>A lot of systems, including <a href="http://www.drproject.org">DrProject</a>, just use tickets for this, but <a href="http://studios.thoughtworks.com/mingle-project-intelligence">Mingle</a> and other agile-oriented portals support user story cards or the like.</li>
+	<li>A lot of systems, including DrProject, just use tickets for this, but <a href="http://studios.thoughtworks.com/mingle-project-intelligence">Mingle</a> and other agile-oriented portals support user story cards or the like.</li>
 	<li>As an aside, I think it's pretty telling that nothing smaller than <a href="http://www-306.ibm.com/software/awdtools/clearcase/">ClearCase</a> offers, or even integrates with, a "classic" requirements management tool like <a href="http://www.telelogic.com/Products/doors/doors/index.cfm">DOORS</a>.</li>
 </ul>
 </li>